markmoxon/elite-source-code-library/README.md

 The 6502 Second Processor code on this site is identical to the source discs released on [Ian Bell's personal website](http://www.elitehomepage.org/) (it's just been reformatted to be more readable).

+Commodore 64 Elite was written by Ian Bell and David Braben and is copyright &copy; D. Braben and I. Bell 1985.

+The Commodore 64 code on this site is identical to the source discs released on [Ian Bell's personal website](http://www.elitehomepage.org/) (it's just been reformatted to be more readable).

+Apple II Elite was written by Ian Bell and David Braben and is copyright &copy; D. Braben and I. Bell 1985.

+The Apple II code on this site is identical to the source discs released on [Ian Bell's personal website](http://www.elitehomepage.org/) (it's just been reformatted to be more readable).

 BBC Master Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1986.

 The BBC Master code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).